fredericGette/wp81mouseJiggler/README.md

 >[!NOTE]
 >Some Attribute Clients (like ChromeOS) require a MTU(Maximum Transmission Unit) of 23 bytes.
->In the case of the Lumia 520, it looks like the number of messages lost increases when the Connection Interval is above 7.5ms (this is the minimum Connection Interval authorized).
+>In the case of the Lumia 520, it seems the number of messages lost increases when the Connection Interval is above 7.5ms (this is the minimum Connection Interval authorized).
 >Sometimes the notifications send by the phone are stalling.
 It looks like this is caused by a MIC(Message Integrity Check) error.
 When this problem is detected, the program automatically reset the connection.

 >[!WARNING]